na-na-hi/renget/archive/elysianrealm.md

 ##-> Signets<-
 Priority | Signet | Details
 ------ | ------ | ------
-1st | Vill-V1 | 3 1 2 6 are the key choices; recommended to pick all enhanced, prioritise breach
-2nd | Kosma1 | Basic ATK, evasion, ultimate, shieldbreak damage, time extension are the key choices, recommended to pick at least breach, can also pick the others
-2nd | Eden1 | Both damage boosts, starting SP are the key choices, unlock nexus 2nd | Griseo1 | Red(buy from shop) Black are the key choices, don't need nexus Optional | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus; can pick Kalpas vulnerability as reinforcement
+1st | Eden1 | Both damage boosts, starting SP are the key choices, unlock nexus 2nd | Vill-V1 | 3 1 2 6 are the key choices; recommended to pick at least breach from enhanced, can also pick physical DMG 2nd | Kosma1 | Basic ATK, evasion, ultimate, shieldbreak damage are the key choices, unlock nexus 2nd | Griseo1 | Red(buy from shop) Black are the key choices, don't need nexus Optional | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus; can also pick Kalpas vulnerability as reinforcement

+!!! info Recommended to swap sigil on 5F; after getting Vill-V breach, remember to switch to Kosma+1 sigil, which helps to gather and stack Rend

 #->Shadow Knight<-
 ->![skvalk](https://i.imgur.com/G5bFoZb.png)<-